Aditya-171/Aditya-171/README.md

 ## Hi there 👋
 This is **Aditya soni** here.

-My main interest lies in Programming and Machine Learning.
-I also have basic knowledge of Tableau.
-I am always curious to learn something new.

-🔭 I’m currently working on a Machine learning project

-👯 I’m looking to collaborate on any ML Project

-💬 Ask me about C++,Python,DSA,Deployment,ML algorithms

 📫 How to reach me: [My Linkedln Profile](https://www.linkedin.com/in/aditya-soni-66506117a/) or contact me directly on this mail soniaditya2000.03@gmil.com